kitamuramoe/aleppo-domari-glossing/README.md

 ## Step 1a: Morphological Segmentation (Preprocessing + Word Replacement)

-Insert morphological boundaries into words in two steps:
+Morphological boundaries are inserted into words in two steps:

 1. **Preprocessing**:
    This step adds a space or hyphen (`-`) after specific punctuation marks or endings.